dfranx/ShaderDebugger/README.md

 # ShaderDebugger

 ShaderDebugger is a cross platform C++ library that can be used to debug GLSL and HLSL shaders.
-It has various plenty of cool features: conditional breakpoints, step-by-step debugging, executing expressions on the fly, get variable values, etc...
+It has plenty of cool features: conditional breakpoints, step-by-step debugging, executing expressions on the fly, get variable values, etc...
 We will describe each of those in more details later in this README file.

 ShaderDebugger let's you see what actually happens in your shaders without having to use #ifs or some other tricks.